Athletes and Sports Competitors

 Athletes and sports competitors often work irregular schedules, including evenings, weekends, and holidays.
-During the sports season, they usually work more than 40 hours a week for several months as they practice, train, travel, and compete in events.
+During the sports season, they usually work more than 40 hours a week for several months as they practice, train, travel, and compete.

 Growth and geographic shifts in population may lead to an increase in the number of professional sports teams.
-Some professional sports leagues may expand to new cities in the United States, creating new teams and new job opportunities for those looking to become professional athletes.
+Some professional sports leagues may expand to new cities in the United States, forming new teams and job opportunities for prospective professional athletes.

 However, expansion is rare in professional sports leagues and typically results in formation of only one or two teams at a time.
 Forming new teams is costly and risky, requiring strong support from fans and both local and state governments.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.